-The instructor will hold one-to-one consultation with students between 7:35pm and 9:45pm on issues related to individual projects.
-Please remember, each student is required to schedule an appointment to update the instructor on the progress of the research at least once during these dates.
+The instructor will hold one-to-one meetings with students between 7:35pm and 9:45pm on issues related to individual projects.
+Please remember, each student is required to schedule an appointment to update the instructor on the progress of the research at least once (and hopefully more) during these dates.
 Record of meetings will be kept.